PaulioRandall/p90/README.md

 A minimalist CSS pre-processor for Svelte.
 No need to learn fancy syntax like other advanced CSS tooling.

-The rest of the introduction is at the bottom of this README because you really don't give a damn.
+The rest of the introduction is hidden within this README's examples because you really don't give a damn.

 ## Choose your questline